In the previous chapter we described the basic spatial and technical requirements for producing two- or three-dimensional animated films.

 The smaller the aperture, however, the smaller the so-called depth of field.
 This is the area in which the objects can be seen sharply.
 This does not normally play a major role in layering, as all the objects are usually on one plane.

 In three-dimensional animated films, for example, this is important when two figures or objects are offset behind each other and both need to be in focus.
 Then the aperture should be closed as much as possible (high aperture value).
-This in turn has the affects the exposure time and makes it longer.
+This in turn affects the exposure time and makes it longer.

 Three figures are in different distance to the camera but are still in focus.
 The eyes of the viewer are lead to watch all three figures